 - Meguro River: Head to Meguro River for a romantic Instagram photo.
 Watch cherry blossoms light up under lanterns and petals drifting on the water.

-- Best viewing time: Mid-April
+- Best viewing time: Early to Mid-April

-- Best viewing time: Early - Mid April
+- Best viewing time: Early - Mid-April

-- Location: about 2 hours' drive from Osaka
+- Location: about 2-hour drive from Osaka

 Nowhere else in Japan, or the world, will you see a whole mountain covered in cherry blossoms.
 Mt.
 Yoshino is that spot.

-But it's not just about flowers.
+Yes, this is Mount Yoshino, a mountain blanketed with cherry blossoms.But it's not just about flowers.
 This sacred mountain is dotted with over 30 old temples.
 Hike down the slope, walk through blossom tunnels, and pause at old shrines along the way.
 Just two hours from Osaka, this full-day trip takes your cherry blossom experience to the next level.

-Don't miss hanami the local way, lay down a mat, enjoy seasonal snacks, and sip some sake.
+Don't miss hanami the local way: lay down a mat, enjoy seasonal snacks, and sip some sake.
 Toyotomi Hideyoshi did exactly that here 400 years ago.

 Thanks to the mountain's height, the season lasts longer.
 Blossoms start in early April at the base and peak around mid to late April near the top.

-5. Himeji Castle - Where Petals Meet History
+7. Himeji Castle - Where Petals Meet History

 - Best viewing time: Early April